 The Bristol Bus Boycott is a British story of community, resilience, and determination.
 There are many untold stories of Black British History, as we have entered a new decade the partnership between Northern Monk and WDYTM reflects the progression and spaces Black British people can make history in.

 “Hometown Pride” is a celebration of the places where history happened and honours the great contribution Black Britons have made and the importance of history to our understanding of what’s happening today.
-You can purchase the beer by clicking here.

 Felix Kankwambe is one-third of the Why Didn’t You Tell Me podcast, of which Northern Monk is a proud sponsor.
 Northern Monk X Why Didn’t You Tell Me “Hometown Pride” DDH IPA is available now from the Northern Monk webshop.
 The proceeds of this project will also be contributing a £5,000 donation to Black Minds Matter U.K., a charity selected by the Why Didn’t You Tell Me? podcast.
 You can find more information on BHM here.